sheltermanager/asm3/doc/manual/options.rst

   tables, show the complete text instead of truncating it to 80 characters and fitting the text onto one line.

+* Show ID numbers when editing lookup data: When browsing lookup data under :menuselection:`Settings --> Lookup Data`, show the internal system ID numbers.
+  This is handy for looking up IDs when writing reports.

 * Keep table headers visible when scrolling: If selected, when scrolling down long tables their headers will float at the top of the screen to remind you of the column headings.